LeeOhHyung/Android-MVVM-NaverMap/README.md

 # android-mvvm-databinding-map
-using NaverMap, MVVM, databinding, ViewModel, RecyclerView, LiveData
+This is simple app using NaverMap, MVVM, databinding, ViewModel, RecyclerView, LiveData

+### If my project was useful, give me a star.